briancpark/briancpark/README.md

 # @briancpark
 Hey there!
 My name is Brian, I am a Computer Science Master's Student at College of Engineering, North Carolina State University.
 I studied Computer Science at the University of California, Berkeley.

+At North Carolina State University, I'm part of the [Systems Lab](https://systems.csc.ncsu.edu).

 Previously, I interned as a Software Engineer at Apple in Core OS, Vector and Numerics Group.

 During my time at UC Berkeley, I have been part of [RISELab](https://rise.cs.berkeley.edu/)/[Sky Computing](https://sky.cs.berkeley.edu/), where I worked on [NumS](https://github.com/nums-project/nums).